The best part about the Mediterranean diet

 5. Manage Stress & Sleep

-Stress raises cortisol, which increases blood sugar.
+Stress raises cortisol levels, which in turn raise blood sugar.

 Try mindfulness, yoga, or deep breathing.